EdexcelBiologyExam Board Revision

 View mark scheme hint

-Include details on the double helix structure, nucleotide composition, base pairing, and the role of DNA in heredity.
+Mention the double helix structure, components of nucleotides, base pairing, and role in heredity.

 4 marks